zryska/Edge-Data-Store-Docs/Beta2/OpcUa/OpcUaOverview.md

 The following procedure is for configuring OPC UA data selection.

-1. Using any text editor, create a file that contains a OPC UA data selection in JSON form
+1. Using any text editor, create a file or use the file created by the adapter (discovered from OPC UA server) that contains a OPC UA data selection in JSON form
     - See OPC UA Data Selection Example section below for content structure
     - See Parameters for OPC UA Data Selection section below for a table of all available parameters
 1. Save the file as "DataSelection.config.json"